Footprintarts/DesignFlowCSS-Custom-Framework/README.md

 - **Customize Responsibly**: Use the framework’s customization features to adapt styles while maintaining consistency.
 - **Optimize Performance**: Keep an eye on performance by avoiding unnecessary styles and ensuring efficient usage of classes.

----
+--

-6. Contributing to DesignFlow CSS
+## 6. Contributing to DesignFlow CSS

 If you’d like to contribute to the development of DesignFlow CSS, please follow these guidelines:

-- Fork the Repository: Start by forking the DesignFlow CSS repository on GitHub.
+- **Fork the Repository**: Start by forking the DesignFlow CSS repository on GitHub.
-- Create a Branch: Make your changes in a separate branch.
+- **Create a Branch**: Make your changes in a separate branch.
-- Submit a Pull Request: Describe your changes and submit a pull request for review.
+- **Submit a Pull Request**: Describe your changes and submit a pull request for review.

----
+--

 ## 7. Getting Help

 If you have any questions or need support, feel free to reach out through the following channels:

-GitHub Issues: Report bugs or request features.
+**GitHub Issues**: Report bugs or request features.

-Community Forum: Join the community forum for discussions and support.
+**Email**: Contact us directly for more personalized help.

-- Email: Contact us directly for more personalized help. [mallyac17@gmail.com] [linkedin.com/in/charles-mallya-a26530280]
+- [mallyac17@gmail.com] [linkedin.com/in/charles-mallya-a26530280]